On the correspondence from Bayesian log-linear modelling to logistic regression modelling with $g$-priors: Illustrations

 \subsection{A real data illustration}

-Edwards and Havr\'anek (1985) presented a $2^{6}$ contingency table in which $1841$ men were cross-classified by six binary risk factors $\{A,B,C,D,E,F\}$ for coronary heart disease.
-From Dellaportas and Forster (1999), the top two Hierarchical models are
+Edwards and Havr\'anek (1985) presented a $2^{6}$ contingency table in which $1841$ men were cross-classified by six binary risk factors $\{A,B,C,D,E,F\}$ for coronary heart disease. the data were also analyzed in Dellaportas and Forster (1999), where the top Hierarchical model was, $\mbox{log}(\bfmu)=AC+AD+AE+BC+CE+DE+F$, with posterior model probability 0.28.
+In Table 3, we present CIs for parameters of the log-linear model